markandrus/ts/Readme.md

 	02:42	www-migration

 ### Viewing and summing past days
-Executing `ts -n` number print the days in the timesheet, prefixed with a number to pass to the `ts -l` and `ts -s` commands.
+Executing `ts -n` will print the days in the timesheet, prefixed with a number to pass to the `ts -l` and `ts -s` commands.
 The most recent day is numbered 1:

 	     5	# Fri 05/20/11
 	     4	# Mon 05/23/11